jpkanter/sparql_toucan/README.md

 The actual coding progress slowed down as i encountered a new kind of problem.
 I knew that there will always be a usability problem ahead but it seems bigger than i thought.
 The general way this plugin functions is quite simple and apart from the front end part which might need some additional tweaking i could easily call it finished and be done with it.
 Unfortunately this would not meet my own standards as i aim to make the thing actual usable by the common folk.
 As of now it would be quite cumbersome to get any meaningful data displayed on a website without having looked deeply in the source you want to mirror.
 There is a huge need for easy to use functions, to create those i need time that i not measure in written lines of code.

+*18.01.2020 13:00*

+By now there is more than instance where i used an old value to do things that are originally not planned to be done.
+In the `datapoint` Model is a field named `cachedValue`, originally this was where the displayed text for the entry was held.
+Later on i realized that there is more than one universal language on this world and i changed the system, but the database model and all the other things where already modeled.
+In the database description the field is a text and will be always empty, in PHP on the other hand it can be whatever it want to be.
+I cannot persist it to be saved in the database obviously, that would clash with its definition.
+But it turns out that i got a nice avenue to seed requests with additional data.
+I could do it the hard way with a lot of ifs and additional loops in the front end, but the way i am using it right now is that, every time i got a datapoint and some other stuff i want to show i put those additional data as an array to the specific datapoint.
+This works way to well, and i really fear  that there is some update that will break this.
+And yet, it feels good in a simple way, it does what its supposed to do in a clean way.
+But its still a dirty solution.

 ## Backport to Typo3 7.6.33

 * *DatapointOverview.html*